JakobHuemer/3ahtim-medtwt_wiederholung-keyboardlayout/README.md

 The user can drag and drop keys from the side pane to the keyboard and vice verca.

+#### Custom Laynguage

+The language can also be selected to fit the users needs and change the bindings of the keys.
+For now only languages with a max of 2 visible bindings per key are allow and that might change.

 #### Homing key

 Maybe i will implement a switch for each key to make it a homing key.